Social Media Guidelines for Users and Administrators

 Monitoring of Social Media

-The Constituent Engagement Unit within UCSC University Relations monitors posts and comments to the UCSC social media communities.
+The Marketing and Communications team within UCSC University Relations monitors posts and comments to the UCSC social media communities.
 The university reserves the right to remove any material without obligation to defend that action.
 The university will respond to posts when appropriate.
 However, it is not responsible for any unanswered posts or inaccurate information posted by others.
 For the most accurate information about the university, visit UCSC's website.

 All content, information, views and/or opinions expressed on or within the social media pages belong to the individual(s) authoring that content, and do not necessarily reflect the official policy or position of UC Santa Cruz.

 If you are setting up a social media profile for your department, area, club, or activity, please let us know about it so we can support you.
-Mailto: email@example.com.
+Contact us at email@example.com.
+We have a marketing and communications group that meets monthly to share best practices, "how to guides" for social media and more.

 A few quick tips on how to make the most of your profile: